florent-haxhiu/ProjectOne/README.md

 ## Deadline

-We had one week to complete this.
+I had one week to complete this.

 ## Technologies used